judka-uriel/uriel-book/uriel_en.md

 -->

-Besides observing Shabbat, I also ate kosher food thanks to the fact that there were many kosher stores near my home — I constantly ate kosher dishes of Jewish
+Besides observing Shabbat, I also ate kosher food thanks to the fact that there were many kosher stores near my home — all the time I ate kosher dishes of Jewish
 cuisine: chicken broth, kugel, cholent and challah on Sabbaths, drank chalav Yisrael.
 On the front door hung a mezuzah with the Tower of David (*Migdal David*) and the letter **ש** etc.